 What is mass production?

-Producing products in bulk results in their individual cost is decreased.
+Producing products in bulk results in their individual cost being decreased.
 This allows for a higher profit margin for businesses when all products are sold.
-Since the Industrial Revolution, the term ‘mass production’ has gained significant coverage, as it made specific industries, such as food manufacturing noticeably easier.
+Since the Industrial Revolution, the term ‘mass-production’ has gained significant coverage, as it made specific industries, such as food manufacturing noticeably easier.

 In this post, we will evaluate the advantages as well as disadvantages of mass production in the food processing industry.
 This will help to gain a holistic view of this manufacturing model.